fakob/MoviePrint_v004/README.md

 * what you like, what you dislike
 * and anything else you think we should know to make a better product

-You can use [this form](http://movieprint.fakob.com/2018/05/alpha-release-is-out/) or the `Share Feedback` button in the app.
+You can use [this form](http://movieprint.org/contact-us/) or the `Contact us` button in the app.

 ### Want to stay updated?
 Do you want to be informed when new features are released?
-Just write NEWSLETTER in [this form](http://movieprint.fakob.com/2018/05/alpha-release-is-out/) or use the `Share Feedback` button in the app.
+Just check Keep me up-to-date in [this form](http://movieprint.org/contact-us/) or use the `Contact us` button in the app.
 _We will only ever send you MoviePrint related updates._

 ### Example MoviePrints